equinor/radix-platform/public-site/site/guides/authentication/index.md

 - During development, to get the same experience as in production, you need to run the proxy in front of client.
 - All calls to other resources (as an API) that uses the auth token, need to go through the proxy.

-We have not investigated using oauth-proxy when you need to call multiple API, with different resources ids, from the client.
+We have not investigated using oauth-proxy when you need to call multiple API, with different resources ids from the client.

 ### In client - Single page application